MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 1. **On each web node:**

     1. Install the trusted, signed **HTTPS authentication certificate** with both private and public keys in the certificate store.
-       > Make sure the name of the certificate matches the domain name of the compute node URL.
-       >
-       > Also, take note of the `Subject` name of the certificate as you'll need this info later.
+       > Take note of the `Subject` name of the certificate as you'll need this info later.

     1. Open the `appsettings.json` configuration file to configure the HTTPS port for the web node.